-- as disclosed in note 1 to the consolidated financial statements, the Group has not purchased any shares during the financial year ended 31 December 2020; - vi) note 24 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted; - vii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2020 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 or in respect of the Company, its Articles of Association, which would materially affect its activities or its consolidated financial position as at 31 December 2020; and - viii) note 5 to the consolidated financial statements discloses the social contributions made during the year.
+- i) we have obtained all the information and explanations we considered necessary for the purposes of our audit; - ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended); - iii) the Group has maintained proper books of account; - iv) the financial information included in the Directors' Report is consistent with the books of account of the Group; - v) as disclosed in note 1 to the consolidated financial statements, the Group has not purchased any shares during the year ended 31 December 2021; - vi) note 24 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted; - vii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2021 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended) or in respect of the Company, its Articles of Association, which would materially affect its activities or its consolidated financial position as at 31 December 2021; and - viii) note 5 to the consolidated financial statements discloses the social contributions made during the year ended 31 December 2021.

-KPMG Lower Gulf Limited.
+KPMG Lower Gulf Limited